 In the event of an emergency, only the parents or legal guardian, or designated contact of the student may sign their student out of school.
-To do this you must come to the school personally, present proper identification or documentation of guardianship, and sign your child out.
+To do this you must contact the school personally, and provide proper identification or documentation of guardianship upon request.
 Students under the age of 17 will not be dismissed over the telephone or be allowed to leave school with neighbors, family friends, or other relatives (unless those individuals are previously designated contacts).
 As stated in the School Attendance Policy, students who attend for less than the four-hour minimum school day will lose an instructional day.
-Therefore, students are encouraged to return to school after the appointment.
+Therefore, students are encouraged to return to school after any appointment.
 All such appointments should be scheduled after school hours whenever possible.

-SCHOOL DANCES AND EVENING / SOCIAL EVENTS: BOARD POLICY #5850

-Individual classes or organizations may sponsor dances or other evening events.
-Students are not permitted to leave a dance early, and will not be able to enter a dance thirty minutes after the official starting time.
-Students may bring one outside guest to select events provided they register their guest with the administration according to specified guidelines.
+SCHOOL DANCES AND EVENING / SOCIAL EVENTS: BOARD POLICY #5850 may bring one outside guest to select events provided they register their guest with the administration according to specified guidelines.
 Appropriate attire is required.
 All personal belongings of students, (i.e. pocketbooks, book bags, coats, umbrellas, etc.) will be stored in a supervised and secured location during dances.
 Any student with two or more out-of-school suspensions is not permitted to attend school dances, and students must be in good standing for attendance purposes.
 The administration reserves the right to prohibit a student from attending for additional disciplinary reasons.
 NOTE: Students who are absent unexcused on the day of an extracurricular event will not be permitted to attend.